QuadPiece/flask-blog/README.md

 ### Development

+1. Generate the sqlite database by running `sqlite3 blog.db < schema.sql` in the directory where you cloned the repo
-1. Do `python exec.py`
+2. Do `python exec.py`
-2. Start working
+3. Start working

 ### Production